-Not far from the birthplace of David Crockett is what’s known as the Mother School of Tennessee.
-Washington College Academy has been sitting on the same sprawling campus since 1780.
-Over the centuries both the school and the land around it have gone through many transformations.
+Not far from the birthplace of David Crockett is what’s known as the “Light in the Wilderness.”
+Washington College Academy has been sitting on the same sprawling campus since 1780, making it the mother school of Tennessee.
+Over the centuries both the school and the land around it have gone through many changes and challenges.
 Through it all, “the college” as it is known locally has been a center of learning and community.
+If you didn’t go here, you know someone who did.

 “We want to be able to offer something you can’t get anywhere else,” said Heather Jones, WCA trustee.“We are getting this new program off the ground and everyone is working very hard to provide a great learning experience for students.”